materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ```bash
 bma record update --config-file=$PWD/bma_config.yaml --metadata-file=$PWD/data/input/metadata.yaml --data-files=$PWD/data/input/upload --record-id=<record_id> --link-all-files-from-previous --publish
 ```
-- Navigate to "Shared records" and check the new version.
-In addition to file links for all files in `data/input/upload`, you may find file links that were imported from the first version.
+- Navigate to "Shared records" and click the record's title.
+In addition to a link for each file in `data/input/upload`, you may find all of the links from the first version.
+This is an effect of the flag `--link-all-files-from-previous`.
-Note that, if a data file remains unchanged from one version to the next, the file is uploaded only once.
-However, the corresponding file link appears in the two entry versions.
-This saves storage space and reduces command execution time.

 ### Retrieve shared records